Obsidian-W/Obsidian-travelblog/site/content/english/blog/HowTo-Turkmenistan.md

 ## Final Notes

-Turkmenistan is not an easy country to enter, but once inside, it’s a fascinating place.
+Turkmenistan is not an easy country to enter, but once inside, it's a fascinating place.
 The bureaucracy and fees are part of the package.
-If you prepare your documents, book through a good agency, and accept that things move at their own pace, you’ll be rewarded with one of the most unique trips you can have in Central Asia.
+If you prepare your documents, book through a good agency, and accept that things move at their own pace, you'll be rewarded with one of the most unique trips you can have in Central Asia.

 By the way here's my itinerary:
 [With the tour I did](../itinerary-turkmenistan)